javanhut/Carrier/docs/commands.md

 **Options:**
 - `-d, --detach`: Run container in detached mode (background)
 - `--name <NAME>`: Assign a custom name to the container
+- `--elevated`: Run with elevated privileges (no user namespace, may require sudo)

 **Examples:**
 ```bash